Main picture: King Stingray on their regional tour, via Facebook.

 In an instant, everything was right in the world, as our superstars entered the stage to cheers and whistles.

-Yirrŋa and Roy grew up together in Yolngu country in the Yirrkala community, forming King Stingray in 2020 with another Yolngu native, guitarist and didgeridoo player Dimathaya Burarrwanga, and Brisbane bassist Campbell Messer.
+Yirrŋa and Roy grew up together in Yolngu country in the Yirrkala community, forming King Stingray in 2020.
+Yolngu native, guitarist and didgeridoo player Dimathaya Burarrwanga, and Brisbane bassist Campbell Messer, were also part of the debut line-up.

-The six-piece group has flawlessly combined two cultures, with flecks of Red Hot Chilli Peppers funk and Midnight Oil flair, complemented by the emotive and soothing, traditional vocals from frontman Yirrŋa’s Yolŋu Matha language, and native instruments such as the didgeridoo and clapsticks.
+The six-piece group has flawlessly combined two cultures, with flecks of Red Hot Chilli Peppers funk and Midnight Oil flair.
+Their surf-rock style is complemented by the emotive and soothing, traditional vocals of Yirrŋa’s Yolŋu Matha language.
+Native instruments, such as the didgeridoo and clap-sticks, also feature.

-The only problem with being a super-SUPER fan is it’s probably not that normal to stand right up the front for the entire show.
+The only problem with being a super-SUPER fan is you kinda want to get right up the front.
+(Is it normal to stand right up the front for the entire show!?)

-It actually felt like I was sitting ON the stage so towards the end of their set I made sure to step back a little and boogie with the people, so as to really take in the full experience.
+It actually felt like I was sitting ON the stage.
+So towards the end of their set I made sure to step back a little, and boogie with the people.
+I really wanted to immerse myself in the full experience.

-I guess the punter has to be connected to the audience too!
+I guess the punter has to be connected to their audience too!

 Drumming up the energy

-While we missed out on hearing the band’s iconic covers of “Land Down Under” and “Yellow”, we did get to experience some top talent, especially from Lewis who seriously stood out with high-voltage energy.
+Sadly, we missed out on hearing the band’s iconic covers of “Land Down Under” and “Yellow”.
+But we did get to experience their incredible talent in an intimate setting (win!).
+This is especially true for Lewis, who seriously stood out with high-voltage energy.

 The drumming sensation is a true entertainer and really proved his Gold Coast roots, complete with showmanship and swagger.

-Pictures: That’s me with drummer Lewis Styles who generously handed me his setlist at the end of the show (I told him I liked his NSYNC tee).
+Pictures: That’s me with drummer Lewis Styles.
+He generously handed me his setlist at the end of the show.
+(I told him I liked his NSYNC tee.)

 Thank you, Lewis, for handing me that setlist, you made my bloody night.